Skip to content

 The most common account type is a checking account (Girokonto), which usually comes with access to online and mobile banking.
 Most banks offer some form of savings accounts (Sparkonto) and/or modest overdraft possibilities (Dispokredit).
 Larger credits or loans are usually only approved if you can prove a stable income that meets a certain threshold bound to a fixed-term employment contract.
 With a solid business plan, small businesses can apply for micro-loans to get started.

 • Checking accounts come with the option of a debit card (Bankomatkarte), and many banks offer accounts with a credit card (Kreditkarte).
+The banks support contactless mobile payments.
 Stores accepting cards will usually read them wirelessly, and chances are that your bank supports contactless mobile payments.
 Cryptocurrencies are usually not accepted as forms of payment, with a few exceptions.
 Banks are closed on weekends and on public holidays, but with online banking you can manage most things from home.
 You can find both ATMs and machines to print out your bank statements in bank foyers, which are usually open around the clock.

 • Most Austrian banks charge monthly maintenance fees for your accounts and cards, but in recent years the number of digital-only banks (Neobanks) has risen considerably.
 These banks operate without physical branches and can therefore offer services without charging transaction or withdrawal fees.
 Some traditional banks have begun offering no-fee accounts, and many offer student accounts with reduced or no fees.